emilypuchala/MasterThesis/README.md

 - `statistics_analysis.ipynb`
   - Self-contained notebook used for statistical analysis and interpretation of results.
 - `supersymmetry_analysis_beta.ipynb`
-  - test version formated using atlasopenmagic for data and background samples (not signal smaples).
-Alternative skim used for testing.
+  - test version formatted using atlasopenmagic for data and background samples (not signal samples).
+Alternate skim used for testing.

 These notebooks represent the core computational components used to produce the results presented in the thesis.